Pt-induced nanowires on Ge(001): a DFT study: Introduction

-Ever since Gordon Moore in $1965$ observed the doubling of processing power every year, electronics industry has been driven forward by this law making it a self-fulfilling prophecy.\cite{Moore:elec65,fn:Moore} The exponential growth in processing power has been made possible by producing ever smaller devices.
-This progress, with regard to further miniaturization, is steadily coming up to its ultimate and final limit: devices of atomic sizes connected by atomic wires.\cite{Kurzweil} Next to being of interest from this industrial point of view, nanowires (NWs) are also important at the fundamental theoretical level because of their inherent one-dimensional (1D) nature.
-1D electronic systems present exotic physical phenomena such as Peierls instability, charge density waves (CDWs) and Luttinger liquid behavior.\cite{Lutt:jmp63,Yeom:prl99,Yao:nat99,Gamb:nat02} Also dimensionality effects on, for example, magnetism and electronic properties can be studied in such systems.\cite{Shen:prb97,DoranD:prl98,Gamb:nat02,Nilius:sc02,Crain:sc05,Lagoute:prb06,LimDK:nano07,Hong:prb07} NWs can be produced in many different ways, resulting in a large range of sizes and properties.
-This goes from break junction created monatomic gold wires to NWs grown on imprinted surfaces, from atomic chains build one atom at a time using an STM tip to atomic Co chains grown on Pt(997) step edges and self-assembled wires and stripes.\cite{Eigler:nat90,Yanson:nat98,Gurlu:apl03,Wang:prb04,Wang:ss05,Barth:nat05,Eames:prb06} Because of it's high conductance gold is a favored metal used in the creation of atomic wires, both as free hanging wires and as reconstructed wires, chains or stripes on semiconductor surfaces.\cite{Yanson:nat98,Wang:prb04,Wang:ss05} Recently metal/Ge structures attracted interest because of the observation of self-assembled NWs in these systems. \textit{E.g.} the deposition of Ho on Ge(111) results in stripe-like wires, while deposition of submonolayer amounts of Pt or Au on Ge(001) induces the formation of monatomic wires, hundreds nanometers long.\cite{Eames:prb06,Gurlu:apl03,Schafer:arxiv08} In 2003 G\"url\"u \textit{et al.} created arrays of self-assembled NWs by deposition of a quarter monolayer (ML) of Pt on a Ge(001)-surface and annealing it at over 1050K.\cite{Gurlu:apl03,Schafer:prb06} These NWs are defect and kink free, and only one atom wide.
+Ever since Gordon Moore in $1965$ observed the doubling of processing power every year, electronics industry has been driven forward by Moore's law, making it a self-fulfilling prophecy.\cite{fn:Moore,Moore:elec65} The exponential growth in processing power has been made possible by producing ever smaller devices.
+This progress, with regard to further miniaturization, is steadily coming up to its ultimate and final limit: devices of atomic sizes connected by atomic wires.
+Besides this industrial point of view, nanowires (NWs) are also important at the fundamental theoretical and experimental level because of their inherent one-dimensional ($1$D) nature. $1$D electronic systems present exotic physical phenomena such as Peierls instabilities, charge density waves and Luttinger liquid behavior.\cite{Lutt:jmp63,Yeom:prl99,Yao:nat99,Gamb:nat02} Also the effects of the dimensionality on, for example, the magnetic properties can be studied in such systems.\cite{Shen:prb97,DoranD:prl98,Gamb:nat02,Nilius:sc02,Crain:sc05,Lagoute:prb06,LimDK:nano07,Hong:prb07} NWs can be produced in many different ways, resulting in a large range of sizes and properties.
+This goes from monatomic Au wires created in break junctions to NWs grown on imprinted surfaces, from atomic chains build one atom at a time using a scanning tunneling microscope (STM) tip to atomic Co chains grown on Pt(997) step edges and self-assembled wires and stripes.\cite{Eigler:nat90,Yanson:nat98,Gurlu:apl03,Wang:prb04,Wang:ss05,Barth:nat05,Eames:prb06} Because of its high conductance and general resistance to corrosion and oxidation, Au is a favored metal to use in the creation of atomic wires, both as free standing wires and as reconstructed wires, chains or stripes on semiconductor surfaces.\cite{Yanson:nat98,Wang:prb04,Wang:ss05} Recently metal/Ge structures attracted interest because of the observation of self-assembled NWs in these systems.
+For instance, the deposition of Ho on Ge(111) results in stripe-like wires, while deposition of submonolayer amounts of Pt or Au on Ge(001) induces the formation of monatomic wires, hundreds of nanometers long.\cite{Eames:prb06,Gurlu:apl03,Schafer:prl2008} In $2003$, G\"url\"u \textit{et al.} created arrays of self-assembled NWs by deposition of a quarter monolayer of Pt on a Ge(001)-surface and annealing it at $1050$ K.\cite{Gurlu:apl03,Schafer:prb06} These NWs are defect and kink free, and only one atom wide.
 Their length is only limited by the underlying Pt reconstructed Ge(001)-surface.
-This reconstructed surface contains $0.25$ ML of Pt in it's top layer forming a checkerboard pattern of Ge-Ge and Pt-Ge dimers.\cite{Vanpoucke:prb09beta}\\
+This reconstructed surface contains $0.25$ monolayer (ML) of Pt in its top layer forming a checkerboard pattern of Ge-Ge and Pt-Ge dimers, as we have shown previously.\cite{vanpoucke:prb2008R,Vanpoucke:prb09beta}\\ In this work we present possible geometries of the different phases during the NW formation on a Pt modified Ge surface, called the $\beta$-terrace.\cite{Gurlu:apl03,Vanpoucke:prb09beta} Based on comparison of simulated STM images to experimental STM images we will show that the NWs consist of \emph{germanium atoms} in a trough lined with Pt atoms.
+Furthermore, we will propose geometries for the experimentally observed widened trough (WT), a precursor to the NW formation, and possible structural evolution of the WT to a NW.\\ This paper is organized as follows: In Sec.~\ref{sc:theormeth} we describe the theoretical methods used for the total energy calculations and the generation of calculated STM images (which we call pseudo-STM images).
+In Sec.~\ref{sc:results} we present our results for different surface models with increasing Pt density.
+In Sec.~\ref{sc:discussion} we propose possible formation paths linking the calculated geometries to the experimentally observed structures.
+We examine the NWs and WT geometries in more detail, and compare them to the models present in literature.
+Finally, in Sec.~\ref{sc:conclusion} the conclusions are presented.